bpaquet/log4node/Readme.markdown

     log.error("this is a log");

+Will output to console.

-Note : you can reconfigure default logger by calling
+Note: you can reconfigure default logger by calling

     log.reconfigure('info', 'toto.log');

+Will now write into `toto.log`

 Your custom logger: